Nonlinear Stability of Rotating Hairy Black Holes: Equilibrium configurations of RHBH

 The Einstein-Klein-Gordon system, under the symmetries described in Section \ref{sec:general}, is solved using the KADATH library \cite{Grandclement2010} that enables the use of spectral methods to solve partial differential equations arising in general relativity and theoretical physics \cite{Grandclement2009}.
 The unknown fields are the 3+1 quantities and the two components $\phi_R$ and $\phi_I$ of the scalar field.
 These fields are governed by the Einstein-Klein-Gordon system, which is solved only outside the horizon.
 The physical space is divided into several (typically ten) spherical domains.
 The system is closed by imposing apparent horizon boundary conditions at the inner boundary and asymptotic flatness at spatial infinity, the latter enforced exactly through a compactification of spacetime using the variable $1/r$.

 The nonlinear system of equations is solved iteratively using the Newton-Raphson method.
 As a first step, the so-called cloud solution is obtained, in which the metric is fixed to that of a Kerr black hole and only the Klein-Gordon equation for the scalar field is solved.
-In this particular work, the coordinate horizon radius is 1, the black hole mass is $M_{\rm BH} \approx 1.73$ and the Kerr parameter is $J_{\rm BH}/M^2_{\rm BH} \approx 0.5$.
+In this particular work, the coordinate horizon radius is $1/\mu_{\rm{fid}}$, the black hole mass is $M_{\rm BH} \approx 1.73/\mu_{\rm{fid}}$ and the Kerr parameter is $J_{\rm BH}/M^2_{\rm BH} \approx 0.5$.
+Here $\mu_{\rm{fid}}$ is a {\it fiducial} mass unit that is introduced for numerical purposes, but at the end of the calculations we rescale conveniently all quantities and report them in units of $\mu$.
 The value of the BH mass results from the choice of freely specifiable quantities on the horizon, in particular the lapse (see \cite{Grandclement2022}).
-With this setup, the angular velocity of the black hole is $\Omega_{\rm BH} = 0.08$.
-Using this Kerr spacetime as a background, the cloud solution can then be computed, yielding a scalar field mass of $\mu \approx 0.0802$.
-In our numerical simulations we use this value (in units of a fiducial mass).
-At the end of the calculation we rescale conveniently all quantities by $\mu$, such that $\mu=1$ in the units adopted.
+With this setup, the angular velocity of the black hole is $\Omega_{\rm BH} = 0.08 \mu_{\rm{fid}}$.
+Using this Kerr spacetime as a background, the cloud solution can then be computed, yielding a scalar field mass of $\mu \approx 0.0802\, \mu_{\rm{\rm{fid}}}$.

 Such cloud solution can serve as an initial guess for the solver to obtain configurations of the full coupled Einstein-Klein-Gordon system.
 To achieve this, one must move away from the parameter values of the cloud solution.
-In \cite{Grandclement2022}, this is done computing solutions with different values of $\Omega_{\rm BH}$ (see for instance Fig. (13) of \cite{Grandclement2022}).
+In \cite{Grandclement2022}, this is done by computing solutions with different values of $\Omega_{\rm BH}$ (see for instance Fig. (13) of \cite{Grandclement2022}).
 In the present work, however, $\Omega_{\rm BH}$ is kept fixed, and a sequence of solutions is generated by varying slightly the value of $\mu$.
-This procedure allows us to obtain configurations in which the scalar field mass increases relative to that of the Kerr black hole.
+This procedure allows us to obtain configurations in which the scalar field mass $M_\Phi$ increases relative to that of the black hole $M_{BH}$.